 Satellite Capacity Leased from EchoStar.
-Since the Spin-off, we entered into certain satellite capacity agreements pursuant to which we lease certain satellite capacity on certain satellites owned or leased by EchoStar.
+Since the Spin-off, we have entered into certain satellite capacity agreements pursuant to which we lease certain satellite capacity on certain satellites owned or leased by EchoStar.
 The fees for the services provided under these satellite capacity agreements depend, among other things, upon the orbital location of the applicable satellite and the length of the lease.
 The term of each lease is set forth below:

-EchoStar III, VI, VIII and XII.
+EchoStar VI, VIII and XII.
 We lease certain satellite capacity from EchoStar on EchoStar VI, VIII and XII.
-The leases generally terminate upon the earlier of: (i) the end of life or replacement of the satellite (unless we determine to renew on a year-to-year basis); (ii) the date the satellite fails; (iii) the date the transponders on which service is being provided fails; or (iv) a certain date, which depends upon, among other things, the estimated useful life of the satellite, whether the replacement satellite fails at launch or in orbit prior to being placed into service and the exercise of certain renewal options.
+The leases generally terminate upon the earlier of: (i) the end-of-life or replacement of the satellite (unless we determine to renew on a year-to-year basis); (ii) the date the satellite fails; (iii) the date the transponders on which service is being provided fails; or (iv) a certain date, which depends upon, among other things, the estimated useful life of the satellite, whether the replacement satellite fails at launch or in orbit prior to being placed into service and the exercise of certain renewal options.
 We generally have the option to renew each lease on a year-to-year basis through the end of the respective satellite's life.
 There can be no assurance that any options to renew such agreements will be exercised.
-In August 2010, our lease of EchoStar III terminated when it was replaced by EchoStar XV.